-- 1. Remove the restrictor or Cal Cup from the front end of the instrument.
+- 1. Remove the restrictor or Cal Cup from the front end of the TROLL 9500.
 This allows access to the sensor block. - 2.
-Remove the sensor hydration bottle from the sensor and save it for future sensor storage. - 3.
+Remove the sensor hydration bottle and set aside for future storage of the sensor. - 3.
 Rinse the sensor with clean water. - 4.
-Remove any moisture or dirt from the area and remove the plug from the port.
-Retain the plug for future storage. - 5.
+Remove any moisture or dirt from the area around the port where you will install the sensor, then use the sensor removal tool to remove the plug from the port.
+Retain the plug for future use. - 5.
 Remove any moisture or dirt from the port connector with a clean swab or tissue. - 6.
 Remove the cap from the sensor connector.
-Check lubrication of the sensor O-rings.
-If the O-rings appear dry, apply silicone lubricant, provided in the sensor box, before installation. - 7.
+Check lubrication of the sensor o-rings.
+If the o-rings appear dry, apply silicone lubricant, provided in the sensor box, before installation. - 7.
 Visually align the sensor connector pins with the port connector pins. - 8.
-Press the sensor firmly into the port until you feel it join with the port connector.
+Press the sensor firmly into the port until you feel it dock with the port connector.
+When properly inserted, a small gap (the width of the sensor removal tool) remains between the instrument body and the widest part of the sensor, for ease of removal.